 Did you ask your spouse to marry you on your first date!
 Of course not!
 Instead, BOTH of you took time to verify you were compatible BEFORE you “popped the big question”!
 Logical, right?

 And yet I constantly see restoration and cleaning contractors asking job applicants if they want to get “married” after a half hour ‘first date’!
 (A job interview where the business owner does most of the talking.)
 That’s right- we hire people before we’ve even got to know them OR they know us!

-Surprise!
-Remember that some job applicants interview great and yet are totally worthless as employees!
+NEWS FLASH!
+Some job applicants interview great and yet are totally worthless as employees!
 (Don’t ask me how I learned this!)

-Invite your best job candidate to work with you for a day or two (or even better long term as a part time worker) BEFORE either of you make a final decision.
+Invite your best job candidate(s) to work with you for a day or two (or even better longer as a part time worker) BEFORE either of you make a final decision.

 Restoration HINT: As a restoration contractor you have a perfect “trial period” by using prospective new hires in your on-call division till A) they prove themselves and B) you have a position open up.